How Long Does Alcohol Detox Take to Complete?

 - Loss of motivation

 - Anhedonia, or inability to feel pleasure

 Patients who experience PAWS can benefit from therapy in extended care programs that teach them how to identify and manage triggers and situations that can lead to emotional states like depression and suicidal ideation.
 Group counseling and support group therapy can help you feel more positive about your recovery, and provide you with a solid support team that keeps you on track with sobriety.
 Talk to your doctor about developing a healthy nutrition plan and exercise regime, since diet and physical activity can naturally accelerate your body’s healing after overcoming alcohol dependence.

 Use our detox center directory to explore nearby alcohol detox centers in your city and state.
 All detox centers featured on Detox.com accept most major health insurance plans and offer a wide range of payment options so you or your loved one can receive addiction treatment as needed and deserved.
 Free detox treatment may be available for those who have Medicare, Medicaid, and health plans purchased online at HealthCare.gov.

-If you or a loved one wants to learn how to detox from alcohol, call our 24/7 confidential helpline at 800-483-2193.
+If you or a loved one wants to learn how to detox from alcohol, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our addiction specialists will answer all your questions, perform a free insurance benefit check, and help you find the right treatment available through your insurance provider.
 Our goal is to help you find a nearby alcohol detox center ready to guide you toward a healthier, more fulfilling alcohol-free lifestyle.